jjrodcast/CompetitiveProblems/README.md

 * _[LeetCode](https://github.com/jjrodcast/CompetitiveProblems/tree/master/leetcode)_

-## Future problems 🤔
+## Future solutions 🤔

-If you have an specific problem or you want an advice to solve a problem or how to begin with Competitive Programming you can create an issue with the description of the problem.
+If you have a specific problem or you want an advice to solve a problem or how to begin with Competitive Programming you can create an issue with the description of the problem.

 ## Contact 📋